CodingMilitia/Blog/content/posts/2020-10-24-setting-up-a-build-with-nuke.md

 Having these steps defined out of the box is great, but what we really want is to add more stuff.

 In this case, creating a new library, what I want is to run the tests, ensuring all is well, package the library into a NuGet and push it to a package repository.
-This last step is going to be done in a later post, but the test and packaging we can do now.
+This last step is going to be done in a later post, but the tests and packaging we can handle now.

 At the end of the `Build` class, we'll add two new steps, `Test` and `Pack`.